bonitasoft/bonita-doc/md/runtime-monitoring.md

 ### Bonita-related metrics
 Bonita-related metrics are **enabled by default** and cannot be disabled.
 Here are the provided metrics:
-* The number of currently running works, under the logical key name **org.bonitasoft.engine.work.works.running**
+* The number of currently running works, under the logical key name **bonita.bpmengine.work.running**
-* The number of currently pending works, waiting in the work queue to be treated, under the logical key name **org.bonitasoft.engine.work.works.pending**
+* The number of currently pending works, waiting in the work queue to be treated, under the logical key name **bonita.bpmengine.work.pending**
-* The total number of executed works (since the last start of Bonita runtime), under the logical key name **org.bonitasoft.engine.work.works.executed**
+* The total number of executed works (since the last start of Bonita runtime), under the logical key name **bonita.bpmengine.work.executed**
-* The number of currently running connector works, under the logical key name **org.bonitasoft.engine.connector.connectors.running**
+* The number of currently running connector works, under the logical key name **bonita.bpmengine.connector.running**
-* The number of currently pending connector works, waiting in the connector work queue to be treated, under the logical key name **org.bonitasoft.engine.connector.connectors.pending**
+* The number of currently pending connector works, waiting in the connector work queue to be treated, under the logical key name **bonita.bpmengine.connector.pending**
-* The total number of executed connector works (since the last start of Bonita runtime), under the logical key name **org.bonitasoft.engine.connector.connectors.executed**
+* The total number of executed connector works (since the last start of Bonita runtime), under the logical key name **bonita.bpmengine.connector.executed**
-* The total number of treated BPM messages (since the last start of Bonita runtime), under the logical key name **org.bonitasoft.engine.message.messages.executed**
+* The total number of treated BPM messages (since the last start of Bonita runtime), under the logical key name **bonita.bpmengine.message.executed**

 ### Technical metrics
 The following available metrics are **disabled by default** and can be enabled.